chef-rojo/GroMi/README.md

 You can click the Preview link to take a look at your changes.
 --->

-All current sketches and circuit diagrams are based on the Arduino UNO R3 (or its comparable substitutes), the ESP8266MOD Node MCU, the ESP-01S, and their compatible components/modules.
+All current sketches and circuit diagrams are based on the Arduino UNO R3/Nano (or their comparable substitutes), the ESP8266MOD Node MCU, the ESP-01S, and their compatible components/modules.

 Softwares/apps in use for all programs/sketches:
 - Arduino IDE